David Gray (diplomat): Views on Ireland

 As a Roosevelt family member, Gray wrote privately to Franklin and Eleanor Roosevelt with a number of dry verses and remarks, sometimes humorous and sometimes scathing, on his opinions of de Valera and Irish policy towards the War.

 Senior lecturer in U.S. Foreign Policy, Timothy J. Lynch, has observed that "his animus towards his host nation made Gray atypical of American ambassadors in Dublin."

 Gray, among other things, relied for guidance on seances conducted at the embassy residence, according to T. Ryle Dwyer, author of a number of publications on Irish neutrality.
-During World War II, Gray was completely at odds with the OSS in Ireland.
+Throughout the war Gray remained completely at odds with the OSS in Ireland.
 Gray believed the Irish government was secretly pro-Nazi.
 Gray consistently tried to get Ireland to join the war against the Nazis, though Ireland refused.
 De Valera went so far as to ask the United States government and Franklin Roosevelt to remove Gray from his post because of opposition to Irish neutrality, though the U.S. government never did.